dictate-button/dictate-button/README.md

 Note: the injector mirrors the target field’s display/margins into the wrapper, sets wrapper width to 100% for block-level fields, and adds padding to avoid the button overlapping text.
+The wrapper also has the `dictate-button-wrapper` class for easy styling.

 ## Events